WiffleWhomper/Aniva-Lumber/README.md

 Custom Structure JSON Files For Console and PC Instructions ONLY WORKS ON DAYZ 1.26 AND LATER!!!
 NOT EARLIER VERSIONS!!!

 "  - A strategic Last attempt to hold-off the inevitable.
 As the zombie infestation began to take hold of Sakhal, Aniva's industrial district made a last attempt for salvation by ordering in truck loads of materials to be processed to make a barrier between them and the outside world.
-It seems the efforts were in vein.
+It seems the efforts were in vain.
 Now you stumble across the remaining supplies.
 As their story ended, yours begins.
 Welcome to Aniva. "